pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 To add a GitLab-backed organization to Pulumi, an admin of the GitLab group must add the group to Pulumi, and invite its members to join Pulumi.

-GitLab allows group admins to add members with a expiration value.
+GitLab allows group admins to add members with a temporary membership, i.e., with an expiration value.
 In order to invite those members to Pulumi, their membership in the GitLab group must still be active.
 As soon as their GitLab group membership expires, those users will lose access to Pulumi organization.

 ### Bitbucket Identity Provider